 Patricia Pride will serve as interim principal at Stoddert Elementary for the 2012-2013 school year, Chancellor Kaya Henderson announced in a letter to parents Thursday.
-The announcement comes two days after Henderson put a stop to the principal selection process already underway.
+The announcement comes two days after to the principal selection process already underway.

 Henderson wrote that the short period of time in which to find an appropriate candidate prompted her decision.
 Principal Dr. Marjorie Cuthbert announced June 21 that she would be leaving her role at Stoddert effective Aug.
 3 to help care for the family of her deceased daughter in Wisconsin.

 "We're obviously disappointed that we're in this situation" wrote PTA co-president Caitlin Oppenheimer in an email to Patch Wednesday.
 "But we trust that DCPS felt that there was not an optimal set of candidates to present to the Stoddert community," she added.

 Though Henderson made the call to appoint an interim without consulting the selection committee or the PTA, in her letter she wrote that the decision "was based on your input regarding what you want for the school moving forward."